-Advertising the same product in multiple media outlets is referred to as 'cross-advertising' by media practitioners.
-Many publishers explicitly refer to cross-advertising possibilities in their magazine's factsheets, which are aimed at potential advertisers.
-In Figure 3, we present an extract - translated into English - from the factsheet for Auto Zeitung, a popular automotive magazine in Germany.23 The extract shows that the magazine celebrates the fact that its readers consume its print edition as well as its online edition through computers, tablets and mobile devices.
-The factsheet also invites advertisers to purchase cross-media advertising campaigns.
-Similar references to cross-advertising exist at other magazine factsheets.
-In the Appendix, we present an extract for the factsheet of Brigitte, a very popular women's magazine.
-This factsheet also discusses cross-media advertising campaigns.
+Advertising the same product in multiple media outlets is referred to as "cross-advertising" by media practitioners.
+Many publishers explicitly refer to cross-advertising possibilities in their magazine's fact sheets, which are aimed at potential advertisers.
+See, for example, the fact sheet for Auto Zeitung (2013), which is a popular automotive magazine in Germany.
+The fact sheet shows that the magazine celebrates the fact that its readers consume its print edition as well as its online edition through computers, tablets, and mobile devices.
+The fact sheet also invites advertisers to purchase cross-media advertising campaigns.
+Similar references to cross-advertising exist at other magazine fact sheets.
+See, for example, the fact sheet for Brigitte (2013), which is a very popular women's magazine.
+This fact sheet also discusses cross-media advertising campaigns.